distenka/dotnet-core/README.md

 dotnet run -- list
 ```

-This will display a list of processes names, such as `SubscriptionServiceProcessor.CreateSubscriptionProcess`, etc.
+This will display a list of process names, such as `SubscriptionServiceProcessor.CreateSubscriptionProcess`, etc.

-To see how config file looks like, just generate json file for process. run
+To see what the config file looks like, simply generate a JSON file for the process. run

 ```
 dotnet run -- get "SubscriptionServiceProcessor.CreateSubscriptionProcess" CreateSubscriptionProcess.json
 ```
-here is the output file
+Here is the output file

 ```
 {